 Your Next Steps

 Make sure you check back for the next post in this series where we will take a deep dive into every control specified by the SSDF.
 New compliance requirements are a challenge, but they exist to help us improve what we are already doing in terms of secure software development practices.
 Securing the software supply chain is not just a popular topic, it’s a real challenge we all have to meet now.
 It’s easy to talk about securing the software supply chain, it’s a lot of hard work to actually secure it.
 But luckily for us there is more information and examples to build off of than ever before.
 Open source isn’t about code, it’s about sharing information and building communities.
 Anchore has several ways to help you on this journey.
-You can contact us, join our community Slack, and check out our open source projects: Syft and Grype.
+You can contact us, join our community Discourse forum, and check out our open source projects: Syft and Grype.

 Josh Bressers